wwqqqqq/Reports/The Usage of FPGA for Neural Networks.md

 3. Low precision computing

     Quatization is a simple and efficient approach to accelerating inference and a sophisticatedly designed quantization method does not damage prediction accuracy of neural networks.
 Some frequently-used quantization methods, such as fixed-point quantization and low-precision floating point, can be easily implemented in FPGA, making quantization and de-quantization process, along with low-precision numbers' arithmetics faster.

 4. Application-specific architecture

     There are several aspects of computer arithmetic that need to be considered in the design of neurocomputers; these include data representation, inner-product computation, implementation of activation functions, storage and update of weights, and the nature of learning algorithms.

 5. Domain-specific language(???)/ISA.

+6. FPGA-specific neural network model